elliottophellia/MimiTaya/README.md

 </h1>

 <p align="center">
-    Fork of ProExt by Vytrol, Only updating offset and not planning to adding new features
+    Fork of ProExt by Vytrol, only updating offset and not planning to adding new features.<br/>
+    There is bug?
+Code not efficient?
+Want to add new features?
+Feel free to pull request.
 </p>

 <div align="center">